 Monica was born with a bicuspid aortic valve, which means the valve may not fully open because it has two flaps instead of three.

-- Monica knows she has a bicuspid valve, and wonders if she’s somehow losing her stride despite her efforts to stay fit.
+Monica knows she has a bicuspid valve, and wonders if this is part of losing her stride despite her efforts to stay fit.